ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/notes/jshell/index.md

 <p class="summary"> Summary: We used <code>jshell</code> to teach the first
 part of an introductory Java course.
-We describe how we get more control over when to introduce language features, and describe some pitfalls we ran into, especially with (a lack of) error reporting.  </p>
+We describe how we get more control over when to introduce language features, some nice affordances of `jshell`, and some pitfalls we ran into, especially with (a lack of) error reporting.  </p>

 ## Every Java Instructor's Decision